-Background CRM Step This might be the effect of a policy on the health of everyone in a specific population, the effect on the health of a specific subgroup in the population, or the effect on health equity.
+Background This might be the effect of a policy on the health of everyone in a specific population, the effect on the health of a specific subgroup in the population, or the effect on health equity.
 Causal effects can be formally expressed using potential outcomes (counterfactual) language.
-Sometimes questions that seem clear are actually ambiguous, and writing down a contrast of potential outcomes helps precisely define the causal question of interest.
-A potential outcome expresses what would happen to each individual's health outcome under any specific treatment, regardless of which treatment the person received.
-Specifying the target causal quantity (or target causal estimand) ensures that "scientific question drives the design of a data analysis and not vice versa" [p.
+Sometimes guestions that seem clear are actually ambiguous, and writing down a contrast of potential outcomes helps precisely define the causal question of interest.
+A potential outcome expresses what would happen to each individual's health outcome under any specific treatment, regardless of which treatment the person actually received.
+Specifying the causal effect you are trying to estimate ("the target causal quantity" or "target causal estimand") ensures that the "scientific question drives the design of a data analysis and not vice versa" [p.
 4, 1].
-A common example of a target causal quantity is the average treatment effect (ATE)--that is, the difference in the average health outcome of the population if everyone were exposed to the intervention versus if no one were exposed to the intervention.
+A common example of a target causal quantity is the average treatment effect (ATE)-that is, the difference in the average health outcome of the population if everyone were exposed to the intervention versus if no one were exposed to the intervention.
 Another target causal quantity might be the conditional average treatment effect (CATE).
 The CATE is generally an average treatment effect that is specific to a particular subgroup of individuals (e.g., the ATE among men or among women).
 See our blog post on heterogeneous treatment effects.

-Greening The study sought to estimate the effect of neighborhood greening interventions Evaluation on CVD.
-The registration does not specify whether they aimed to estimate the marginal effect in all eligible neighborhoods (green all neighborhoods vs green no neighborhoods) or the effect of the intervention on those whose neighborhoods were treated.
+Greening Evaluation The study sought to estimate the effect of neighborhood greening interventions on CVD.
+The study registration did not specify whether they aimed to estimate the marginal effect in all eligible neighborhoods (i.e., the ATE, comparing greening all neighborhoods versus greening no neighborhoods) or the effect of the intervention on those whose neighborhoods were treated (i.e., the average treatment effect among the treated or ATT).
 Either estimand would be of interest and they would differ only if residents of the neighborhoods selected for intervention were more or less responsive to the intervention than residents of other neighborhoods.
 This is unlikely since we believe the neighborhoods were effectively randomly selected for intervention among all eligible neighborhoods.
 The causal parameter of interest is restricted to low-income neighborhoods, which would have been eligible for the intervention.
 Any effort to draw causal inferences about the effects of a greening intervention on residents of other neighborhoods requires additional assumptions.
 The researchers indicated they were interested in the relative risk of CVD onset due to the intervention.